 Appeals: Tickets for parking or traffic violations issued by the College may be appealed through the Security Department within ten (10) days of the invoice date.
 The final level of review for contested tickets is the director of plant operations and construction services.

 In the event of inclement weather, the College may choose to have a delayed opening or to close.
 To obtain the most up-to-date information about the current status, students should consult the College’s website.
 The College issues a recorded telephone message to students, faculty, and staff to a number designated for such use.
-In addition, this information is available on KYW 1060 AM radio, Channel 3 television, and on line at www.KYW1060.com.
+To update your Emergency Notification Settings, log into delaGATE.

-Students and staff should use their own judgement as to whether they can make it to campus without jeopardizing their own safety or the safety of others.
+Students and staff should use their own judgment as to whether they can make it to campus without jeopardizing their own safety or the safety of others.